What is an International Board Certified Lactation Consultant (IBCLC)?

 I am in-network with Blue Cross/Blue Shield PPO, Anthem PPO, Cigna PPO, Multiplan, and PNOA through The Lactation Network.
 You can check for coverage here.

 I am also directly in-network with Aetna and United Healthcare/Oxford - go here to schedule your initial consultation.
+Some plans will have co-pays and cost-sharing.

 What are the benefits of breastfeeding or feeding my baby breastmilk?